LiveHelperChat/chatGPT/README.md

 With this extension you won't need to pay anything to third party except OpenAI for contextual search based on your personal data.

 ### Present release

+* Added support for empty first visitor message on chat start.
+Rest API call now uses `{not_emtpy_*` feature.
+* Meta data for a Run is stored within chat, because there can be no message during run.
+E.g first run on chat start

+### v1.1

 Updates